iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ```

-Let's use this feature and register an error handler in the <i>App</i> component:
+Let's use this feature and register an error handler in the *App* component:

 ```js
 const toggleImportanceOf = id => {